-The ultra wide band technology has great potential since its information capacity is significantly higher in comparison with other similar technologies.
+The Ultra-wideband technology has great potential since its information capacity is significantly higher in comparison with other similar technologies.
 It can ensure the realization of more high-performance wireless networks with enhanced bandwidth.

-What is the UWB technology?
+What is UWB technology?

-The Ultra Wide Band technology is based on a wireless communication technology which allows transmitting data at short distances with low energy consumption.
+The Ultra Wide Band technology is based on wireless communication technology which allows transmitting data at short distances with low energy consumption.
 UWB is characterized by a wide radio-frequency range so users can quickly send a huge volume of information by wireless means.

 Computers and peripheral devices require a high-speed interface but using Bluetooth and Standard 802.11 does not always help reach the set goals.
 The main disadvantage of such protocols is a small bandwidth (on average – up to 19 Mbits/sec), which is irrational for the applications that require high-rate transmission rates.
 By contrast, Ultra Wide Band copes better with the functions of fast data transfer and works best for Wi-Fi connection of computers and office equipment.

-The examples of using the technology are monitoring staff location in offices, ensuring personnel safety in logistics and production.
+The examples of using the technology are monitoring staff located in offices, ensuring personnel safety in logistics and production.
 Thanks to UltraWideBand, an employer can ensure the security of property and increase the level of employee protection.
 Moreover, UWB is considered a key technology in the process of digitalization of production and logistics.
 Thanks to this technology, production facilities, warehouses, and technological processes can be easily digitized.